 With your rod and reel ready, the next step is to prep your line.
 Captain Moe uses AFTCO Saiko Pro 80-pound Fluorocarbon Leader and connects it with a PR bobbin knot.
 This knot is great because it’s strong and has a slim profile that casts smoothly through your rod’s guides.
 Saiko Pro is a 100% custom formula fluorocarbon made in Japan for optimum leader performance.
 If anglers try to use a lighter leader, it usually leads to lost fish.
 With a heavier leader, smart yellowfin may stay away.
 To learn how to tie a PR bobbin knot and other popular knots, check out our lineup of how-to videos.

-Put a split ring on the end of the leader.
-Moe ties on a strong split ring at the end of the fluoro leader.
-Then, with a pair of split-ring pliers, she can quickly and securely change out lures at any time.
+To finish rigging, put a split ring on the end of the leader.
+Captain Moe prefers to tie on a strong split ring at the end of the fluoro leader and uses a pair of split-ring pliers.
+By doing this, she can quickly and securely change her lures anytime.

 Every legendary catch starts with the right equipment and a solid cast.
 Adjusting to a spinning rod takes time for beginner anglers to master, but practice makes perfect.
 To see Captain Moe in action, check out the how-to cast a spinning rod video and keep casting.